 Money management and other financial arrangements to be performed by an independent party for any Resident unable to manage his or her funds or property.
 The Sponsor shall not allow any personnel of an Assisted Living Residence to control or manage the funds or property of a Resident; provided that the Sponsor may, at the request of the Resident or their Legal Representative, hold and disburse Resident funds, not to exceed $200, for personal use of the Resident not otherwise covered by the Residency Agreement.
 The Sponsor shall detail such agreements in the Resident's service plan; and

 Limited Medication Administration (LMA).
-LMA may only be provided by a family member; a practitioner, as defined in M.G.L. c.
-94C; or a nurse registered or licensed under the provisions of M.G.L. c.
-112, s.
-74 or 74A.
 The Residence must perform LMA from an original, pharmacy-filled and pharmacy-labeled container.

 In addition to the requirements and limitations set forth in 651 CMR 12.04(3), a nurse with a valid Massachusetts nursing license employed by the Assisted Living Residence may administer non-injectable medications, prescribed or ordered by an authorized prescriber, by oral or other methods (e.g. topical, inhalers, eye and ear drops, medicated patches, as necessary oxygen, suppositories).
 LMA performed by a nurse must be completed in accordance with all applicable laws, regulations and standards governing the medication administration process by a nurse, including documentation requirements.